paragon1234/Car-Behaviour-Training/README.md

 The model includes RELU layers to introduce nonlinearity (code line 54-56), and the data is normalized in the model using a Keras lambda layer (code line 52).

 To increase accuracy of the model, the top 71 pixels and bottom 25 pixels are removed from the image using Keras Cropping2D layer (code line 53).
-This ensures that the image contains only the track and not mountains at the top and the car at the bottom.
+This ensures that the image contains only the track, and not mountains at the top and the car at the bottom.

 ### 2. Attempts to reduce overfitting in the model